The 20 Best Primitive Neuroectodermal Tumor (PNET) Doctors Near Me in North Carolina, US

 Offers Telehealth

 I am a neurologist and cancer doctor who treats brain tumors and researches ways to improve quality of life for brain tumor patients.
 As a college student, I thought I was going to be a scientist, but fell in love with studying the brain and its inner workings.
 I enjoy being at Duke, because I work with some of the top clinicians and researchers in the field, and a generous and warm-hearted staff that helps patients and their loved ones through treatment.
 It is hard to pick one thing I enjoy about my job.
 I enjoy seeing patients and their loved ones, being at the cutting edge of research and teaching the next generation of doctors.
 I think it is the chance to do so many different things that makes my job special.
 Outside of work, I enjoy shopping at farmer’s markets, cooking and exercising.
 I also collect Swatch watches - I have over 400!.
 Dr. Peters is rated as a Distinguished provider by MediFind in the treatment of Primitive Neuroectodermal Tumor (PNET).
-Her top areas of expertise are Gliosarcoma, Glioblastoma, Embryonal Tumor with Multilayered Rosettes, and Atypical Teratoid Rhabdoid Tumor (ATRT).
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Gliosarcoma, Glioblastoma, Embryonal Tumor with Multilayered Rosettes, and Atypical Teratoid Rhabdoid Tumor (ATRT).
+Dr. Peters is board certified in American Board Of Psychiatry/Neurology, Neurology.

 Distinguished in Primitive Neuroectodermal Tumor (PNET)